IMG 3935 24 Amazing Things to Do in Rockhampton

 Useful Information

-If you like getting off the beaten path and being off-grid then Stanage Bay is the place for you.
+If you like getting off the beaten path and being off-grid, Stanage Bay is the place for you.
 Some 100 kilometers down a gravelly dirt road, you will find the resemblance of a small beach town.
 Known as a prime destination for camping and fishing, don’t come here expecting to find much.
 Just blue waters, white sand beaches, and stunning headlands.
-Basically all you could ever want and imagine from Queensland and definitely the best Rockhampton beach.
+Basically, it’s all you could ever want and imagine from Queensland and definitely the best Rockhampton beach.

 So what do you think?
 Is Rockhampton worth visiting?